danmbrown/city-of-whispers/Playbooks/Crossroads.md

 If Zeal gets to +3, your entourage starts attracting unwanted attention.
 Mark 2 heat to lower the Zeal to 0.

 ### Delivers the Goods
-When you Use Power to meet someone's desire, roll with +2.
+When you Use Power to understand someone, roll with +2.

 ## Ties & Secrets
 Pick two people with whom you have a Tie.
 For each, pick what you know about them from the [[Lists#Area of Insight]]